 There are many advantages with district heating.
 These include:

 - Lower central heating costs.
 Significant reduction in heating costs for homeowners and tenants, not to mention a more efficient and effective heating system

 - Reduce bills and generate an income stream.
 The provider of the scheme can charge less for the delivery of heat, while still making a profit on heat generation

 - Government funding.
 District heating qualifies for the non-domestic Renewable Heat Incentive (RHI), payable for 20 years

 - Easy maintenance.
 The central heat pump system can be serviced and maintained without disturbing homeowners and tenants

 - Longer-lasting and more reliable.
 Commercial heat pumps have a lifespan far in excess of traditional boilers

 - Sustainable.
 Heat pumps use renewable energy and help to reduce your carbon footprint.

 While district heating is still relatively new in the UK, it offers great potential and fantastic rewards for a host of applications.
 In Spring 2017, we installed the first communal domestic ground source district heating scheme in East Anglia for Flagship Group at 30 flats in South Norfolk.
 Click here to read more about this project.

+Renewable heating is not only proven to significantly reduce energy bills: you will also get paid to switch through the government’s Renewable Heat Incentive (RHI).
 These incentive payments are available in two schemes – domestic for homeowners and commercial for business owners.
 Use our calculator to see how much you could expect to save on your current heating bills, and discover what you could earn through the RHI.